-Engulfing Candle Day Trading Strategy
+The Engulfing Candle Day-Trading Strategy

-A bullish engulfing candle is when the real body of an up candle completely envelops the real body of the prior down candle.
+A bearish engulfing candle occurs when the real body of a down candle completely envelops the real body of the prior up candle.
+A bullish engulfing candle occurs when the real body of an up candle completely envelops the real body of the prior down candle.

 Isolate the Trend

 The first step in applying the engulfing candle day-trading strategy is to determine the dominant trend direction, and thus the direction you will trade in.

 An uptrend is defined by higher-swinging highs and higher-swinging lows in price.
 Prices move in waves, advancing, pulling back, and then advancing again.
 In an uptrend, the advancing waves are larger than the pullbacks lower, creating overall progress higher.
 During an uptrend, you should take only long positions: buying with the intention of selling later at a higher price.